soccin/scRNA/docs/results.md

 ### Stage IV - Cell Types

 Cell type level analysis.
-UMAPs showing the various cell types as identified using the `singleR` package with the one of the following RNAseq databases:
+UMAPs showing the various cell types as identified using the `singleR` package with the one of the following RNAseq databases depending on species.

+For human:
+- HumanPrimaryCellAtlasData: Normalized expression values for 713 microarray samples from the Human Primary Cell Atlas (HPCA) (Mabbott et al., 2013).
+These 713 samples were processed and normalized as described in Aran, Looney and Liu et al. (2019).

+For mouse:
 - ImmGenData: The ImmGen reference consists of microarray profiles of pure mouse immune cells from the project of the same name (Heng et al. 2008).
 This is currently the most highly resolved immune reference - possibly overwhelmingly so, given the granularity of the fine labels.

 - Mouse RNA-seq: This reference consists of a collection of mouse bulk RNA-seq data sets downloaded from the gene expression omnibus (Benayoun et al. 2019).
 A variety of cell types are available, again mostly from blood but also covering several other tissues.